-We prepare our homes around here for other things like decor and coziness, but we typically don’t think about how to prepare for a hurricane or other disasters until it’s emergency time.
-Amen?
+We prepare our homes around here for other things like holiday decor, but do we know how to prepare for a hurricane or other disasters like we should?
 I’m guilty too, y’all, even though I know firsthand what it feels like to lose it all.
-We recently visited the Florida Keys and saw recovery from a hurricane still going on a year later.
-Today I’m sharing quick ways that wives can prepare our homes right now that often aren’t thought of until it’s too late.
+Depending on hurricane categories, they can be so powerful!
+The the Florida Keys and Gulf Coast beaches recovery is still going on many months later.
+So I’m sharing quick ways you may not have thought of, friends, to prepare for hurricanes and other natural disasters!

-I’m sharing how to prepare for a hurricane & other disaster home tips from our own experiences.
-Go through my list of things to do below before threats of a tornado, flood, hurricane or other disaster strikes to gain a little piece of mind!
+I’m sharing how to prepare for a hurricane list & other disaster home tips from our own experiences.
+Go through my list of things to do for tornado, flood, or hurricanes for a little piece of mind!

 How to prepare for a hurricane at home

 There are so many things that we as wives can do around the house before the threat of a storm (or any other natural disaster) heads our way (hurricane supply list link near the end).
 The most important thing we can do is begin!

 Preparing our home outdoors

 We all lead incredibly busy lives and things to do to improve our home on the outside often get overlooked, so let’s take a stroll outside together to check it out and see how to prepare for a hurricane and other scary disasters.
 With eminent disasters in mind, how does everything look?
 I’ll ask some questions as we look around.